phephephe/creo_virtualis/README.md

 If --hostfile=.. is not given then 'inventory/vagrant_hosts.yml' path is assumed to be used.

+If not configuration file given (--hostfile) or found (default), then hard coded default values are used.

 ## Inventory

 When using this project please consider using external inventory with real variable values.